Polyamide Fibers

 Molecular Structure

 Polyamides have molecular rigidity and intermolecular hydrogen bonds.
 Amide groups can form strong hydrogen bonds between chains inside the fiber.
-Such strong hydrogen bonds can impart unique properties to polyamide fibers, such as high strength at high temperatures, toughness at low temperatures, outstanding elasticity, and high resiliency, etc.
+Such strong hydrogen bonds can impart unique properties to polyamide fibers, such as high strength at high temperatures, toughness at low temperatures, outstanding elasticity, high resiliency, etc.

 Fiber Structure

 Polyamide is a flexible thermoplastic polymer, so it can orient and crystallize inside the fibers at high temperatures.
 Amorphous and crystalline domains differ in molecular orientation, chain mobility, chain packing, number of hydrogen bonds, and interchain space.
-This structural difference results in different responses of amorphous and crystalline regions to heat, chemicals, moisture, and loading.
+This structural difference results in different responses in amorphous and crystalline regions to heat, chemicals, moisture, and loading.

 Morphological model for nylon-6 fiber